xgod2015/datasciencecoursera/getingAndCleaningData/README.md

 How to run the script:
 	1. unzip the data set
-	2. create a fold called Samsung.
-The folder shall be in the same folder of run_analysis.R
+	2. create a fold called Samsung in the main directory
 	3. move the data files into Samsung.
 	4. run the script in R
 	5. a result.txt will be generated